jwu045/academic-kickstart/content/author/admin/_index.md

 +++

-Jingjin Wu joined GEIRI North America in 2007.
-She is a software engineer of Graph Computing and Grid Modernization Group.
+Jingjin Wu joined GEIRI North America in 2017.
+She is a senior software engineer of Graph Computing and Grid Modernization Group.
 Her research interests are in the fields of Parallel and Distributed Systems, High Performance Computing and Power System Analysis.